 Prior to issuing a Coastal Erosion Management Permit for a regulated activity undertaken by a State agency within a local government jurisdiction having a local program, the department must first make a finding that the standards, restrictions and requirements of the local program, adopted pursuant to section 34-0108 of the act, have been met.

-Uniform Procedures Act governs the department's procedures for the issuance, modification, renewal, suspension and revocation of coastal erosion management permits.
+Uniform Procedures Act (link leaves DEC website) governs the department's procedures for the issuance, modification, renewal, suspension and revocation of coastal erosion management permits.